Giving Food to Help Feed More

 - If you have a large donation, over 250 pounds, please contact us to schedule a time to pick up your donation.

 Feed More has teamed up with You Give Goods to create an easy way to get food to our neighbors in need!
 By participating in a virtual food drive you’re able to purchase some of the items Feed More most needs to help nourished our community.
 Simply visit You Give Goods, choose your items, purchase them and they will be delivered to Feed More.
 If your company, organization or family, would like to start your own virtual food drive, please contact us.

 To donate food or grocery products for neighbors in need, we offer a number of drop-off options at locations other than our Rhoadmiller campus.

 Midas of Richmond has permanent food donation containers for collection of nonperishable food items at the several locations.
 In Richmond, stores at 5301 W. Broad St., 11463 W. Broad St. and 10160 Hull St. Rd. accept food donations.
 In Colonial Heights the Midas located at 1400 Boulevard also accepts donations for Feed More.

 Food Industry Donors

 Feed More depends on the generosity of the food industry to nourish our community.
 We recover excess product from manufacturers, wholesalers, growers, packers, grocers and more.
 We gladly accept product that is safe for consumption, yet is unsaleable for a number of reasons.

 Donate your company products.
 If you are in the food service business, you can donate prepared and perishable food or household products for local people in need.

-Please contact our Food Sourcing Manager to learn about the products or produce that our community needs and how you can best contribute.
+Please contact our Food Donations Manager to learn about the products or produce that our community needs and how you can best contribute.